HP Multi Jet Fusion 3D Printing (MJF)

 Learn more about our rubber 3D printing services here.

-The nylon PA-12 and TPU used by Multi Jet Fusion printing are durable, versatile and functional—and they’ve got the certifications to prove it.
+The nylon PA-12 and TPU used by Multi Jet Fusion printing works for durable, versatile and functional applications —and they’ve got the certifications to prove it.
 Nylon PA-12 and Estane TPU’s certifications include:

 USP Class I-VI and FDA’s Intact Skin Surface Devices guidance for biocompatibility and medical applications